 Under the Farm Credit Act, the Association is obligated to borrow only from the Bank, unless the Bank approves borrowing from other funding sources.
 The borrowing relationship is established with the Bank through a General Financing Agreement (GFA).
 The GFA utilizes the Association's credit and fiscal performance as criteria for establishing a line of credit on which the Association may draw funds.
 The GFA has a one year term which expires on December 31 and is renewable each year.
 The Association has no reason to believe the GFA will not be renewed upon expiration.
 The Bank, consistent with FCA regulations, has established limitations on the Association's ability to borrow funds based on specified factors or formulas relating primarily to credit quality and financial condition.
-At December 31, 2022, the Association's notes payable were within the specified limitations.
+At December 31, 2023, the Association's notes payable were within the specified limitations.

 The Association's indebtedness to the Bank represents borrowings by the Association to fund its earning assets.
 This indebtedness is collateralized by a pledge of substantially all of the Association's assets and the terms of the revolving lines of credit are governed by the GFA.
 Interest rates on both variable and fixed rate advances are generally established loan-by-loan, based on the Bank's marginal cost of funds, capital position, operating costs and return objectives.
-In the event of prepayment of any portion of a fixed rate advance, the Association may incur a prepayment penalty in accordance with the terms of the GFA, which will be included in interest expense.
+In the event of prepayment of any portion of a fixed rate advance, the

+Association may incur a prepayment penalty in accordance with the terms of the GFA, which will be included in interest expense.
 The interest rate is periodically adjusted by the Bank based upon an agreement between the Bank and the Association.

-The weighted average interest rates on the variable rate advances were 5.09 percent for LIBOR-based loans, 5.05 percent for Secured Overnight Financing Rate (SOFR)-based loans, and 5.22 percent for Prime-based loans, and the weighted average remaining maturities were 2.6 years, 4.1 years, and 1.1 years, respectively, at December 31, 2022.
-The weighted average interest rate on the fixed rate and adjustable rate mortgage (ARM) loans which are match funded by the Bank was 3.12 percent, and the weighted average remaining maturity was 13.2 years at December 31, 2022.
-The weighted average interest rate on all interest-bearing notes payable was 3.49 percent and the weighted average remaining maturity was 11.2 years at December 31, 2022.
-Gross notes payable consists of approximately 18.00 percent variable rate and 82.00 percent fixed rate portions, representing a match-funding of the Association's loan volume at December 31, 2022.
-Notes payable to AgFirst Farm Credit Bank, as reflected on the

-Consolidated Balance Sheets, also includes a credit which reduces the notes payable balance and corresponding interest expense.
+The weighted average interest rates on the variable rate advances were 6.32 percent for Secured Overnight Financing Rate (SOFR)-based loans, and 6.24 percent for Prime-based loans, and the weighted average remaining maturities were 3.7 years and 0.9 years, respectively, at December 31, 2023.
+The weighted average interest rate on the fixed rate and adjustable rate mortgage (ARM) loans which are match funded by the Bank was 3.74 percent, and the weighted average remaining maturity was 13.1 years at December 31, 2023.
+The weighted average interest rate on all interest-bearing notes payable was 4.23 percent and the weighted average remaining maturity was 11.0 years at December 31, 2023.
+Gross notes payable consists of approximately -7.09 percent variable rate and 107.09 percent fixed rate portions, representing a match-funding of the Association's loan volume at December 31, 2023.
+Notes payable to AgFirst Farm Credit Bank, as reflected on the Consolidated Balance Sheets, also includes a credit which reduces the notes payable balance and corresponding interest expense.
 The weighted average maturities described above are related to matched-funded loans.
 The Direct Note itself has an annual maturity as prescribed in the GFA.